valeckom/VideoScanner/README.md

         When the first error is found it is logged and the scanner moves onto the next file.

         -w      scan the whole file.
-This will log all errors found in each video file
+This will log all errors found in each video file (effects both log and terminal)

         -v      increase terminal verbosity

+        -p      displays minimal progress information in the terminal

 EXAMPLE USAGE
         $ python videoScanner.py ~/Desktop/videos/